 Once you are feeling more confidant in your grilling skills you should branch out and try recipes that use innovative grilling accessories.
 Read our New Techniques for Grilling Fish to find out how to make our Halibut with Wasabi Butter using a salt block or Salmon Fillets with Orange Basil Butter on a cedar plank.

 Now you know how to grill and what to grill, so let’s talk about adding some finishing touches a-la you.
 If you want to secure your spot as Grill Master, you should try making things from scratch.
 It is not as hard as it sounds!
 To see for yourself read Build Your Own BBQ Sauce with Global Flavor.
 Also, adding spices to the meat and/or adding cheese are more great ways to impart complementing flavors to your recipes.
-Check out how to make Taco Burgers in Summertime Taco Transformation.
+Check out our Taco Burgers - classic family favorite flavors, new form.
 Or see for yourself how the melty-deliciousness of our Land O Lakes® 4 Cheese Italian Blend completes the dish for Spicy Italian Sausage Zucchini Boats.

 Finally, and maybe most importantly, a note on food safety.
 After all, you will not remain Grill Master for very long if your friends leave your party with more than burgers in their bellies.
 There are a lot of tricks to test if your meat is cooked to your liking, but the most accurate way is to use a thermometer.
 Cutting the meat to check the color is not only inaccurate; it also releases the juices and dries out the meat.
 An instant-read thermometer is a worthwhile purchase and will tell you if protein is safe to eat.
 Use this chart to ensure your meat is ready to serve once they reach these minimum temperatures: